sato-ryota/RoboND-DeepLearning-Project/code/writeup.md

 ![alt text][image2]

 My model includes 2 encoder_block and 2 decoder_block.
+The model represent below.

+![alt text][image3]

 #### 2. The write-up conveys the student's understanding of the parameters chosen for the the neural network.

-I use the graph to decide the parameters. train_loss and val_loss are both decreasing. if I reduce number of epochs or increase learning rate , learing is delay and accuracy is bad.
+I use the graph to decide the parameters. train_loss and val_loss are both decreasing. if I reduce number of epochs or increase learning rate , the model is overfit the data. training error decrease, but validation error increase.
 I use batch to calculate efficient.
 If batch size is big , I need to big memory.

 #### 3. The student has a clear understanding and is able to identify the use of various techniques and concepts in network layers indicated by the write-up.

 1 by 1 convolutions use  after encoder layers.
-I use 1 by 1 convolutions to reduce dimension

-fully connected layer use after decode block. this layer  use final part of network.
+I use 1 by 1 convolutions to reduce dimension. this turns convolutions into a multiplication with spatial information. fully connected layer use after decode block. this layer  use final part of network.

 #### 4. The student has a clear understanding of image manipulation in the context of the project indicated by the write-up.